Yashwanthini1/pose-detection-hand-raise/README.md

 - Raise Hand Higher! when the hand is not lifted enough

 The counter increases until the target number of repetitions is reached.
+Once done you can Press 'q' to stop the webcam
 Output

 The program displays: